PowerDNS-Admin/PowerDNS-Admin/docs/wiki/install/General.md

 - A database for PowerDNS-Admin, if you are using a database for PowerDNS itself this must be separate to that database.
 The currently supported databases are:
   - MySQL
   - PostgreSQL
+- A PowerDNS server that PowerDNS-Admin will manage.